-C. Conduct of Business
+C. Conduct of Business.

-- 1. The Planning Commission may also be referred to as the "PC" in these Regulations or in other official and unofficial documents and actions. - 2.
-The Planning Commission shall adopt and amend by-laws establishing its organization and procedures as may be necessary.
+- 1. The Planning Commission may also be referred to as the "PC" or as the "Commission" in this UDC or in other official and unofficial documents and actions. - 2.
+The Planning Commission shall adopt and amend procedural rules to govern its procedures as it deems necessary or advisable.

-D. Powers and Duties
+D. Powers and Duties.

-1. The Planning Commission shall have such authority to act as provided by State statute (Colorado Revised Statutes (C.R.S) Sections 30-28-103 and 30-28-106) and by the Board of County Commissioners.

-- 2. The Planning Commission shall prepare and adopt a county-wide Master Plan according to C.R.S Section 30-28-106.
+- 1. The Planning Commission shall have such authority to act as provided by State statute, including C.R.S §§ 30-28-103 and 30-28-106, and as delegated by the Board of County Commissioners. - 2.
+The Planning Commission shall prepare and adopt a County-wide Master Plan according to C.R.S § 30-28-106.
 The Commission shall also be responsible for reviewing and updating the Master Plan and any Sub-Area Plans as needed to reflect the goals of the County. - 3.
 The Planning Commission shall review land use applications in accordance with the UDC, the Routt County Master Plan, and any Sub-Area Plans.